STAIRlab/opensees-gallery/content/en/examples/Example3/index.md

 {{% /tab %}}
 {{< /tabs >}}

-Inside the function, a single load pattern with a linear time series is created with two vertical nodal loads acting at nodes `3` and `4`:
+Inside the function, a single load pattern with a `Linear` time series is created and two vertical nodal loads  are added acting at nodes `3` and `4`:

 {{< tabs tabTotal="2" >}}
 {{% tab name="Python" %}}